How to change a nappy

 - Barrier cream

-You should always change your baby’s nappy as soon as they’ve done a poo, though some babies can be left a little longer if they’ve just wet themselves, though it depends how sensitive their skin is.
+To keep your baby comfy and content, change their nappy as soon as they've done a poo.
+Some babies can be left a little longer if they've just had a wee but this depends on how sensitive their skin is.

-Use the nappy to initially clean up your baby’s bottom, then follow up with the wipes or the cotton wool and warm water.
+Now wipe your baby's bottom with baby wipes or cotton wool and warm water.